 Labrador Tea Flowers And Leaves

 UNIQUE.
 BOLD.
-BOREAL.
+NORDIC.

 Greenland Ledon, also known as Labrador tea, is a very hardy flowering shrub that survives well in cold areas of northern Canada.
 Its oval-shaped green leaves are stretched along and there is a down under it.